 Written Communications: Being Heard and Understood

 Allison Friederichs is the president of ROI Training Solutions, which provides consulting, training, and speaking services in the areas of how the adult brain learns and professional communication skills.
 She earned her PhD in Communication Studies from the University of Denver.
-She is a former Associate Teaching Professor and the Associate Dean for Academic Affairs at the University of Denver, University College, where she taught communications courses for more than 20 years and has earned the University College’s Master Teacher designation for continued professional development.
+She is a former Associate Teaching Professor and Associate Dean for Academic Affairs at the University of Denver, University College, where she taught communications courses for more than 20 years and earned the Master Teacher designation for continued professional development.

 01: Impactful Writing

 Get an introduction to what makes your writing matter and learn how to employ empathy in order to shift your perspective, so you are focusing on your reader not your message.
 Professor Friederichs provides engaging activities to help you improve your writing skills.